joshydavid/information-security-study-notes/resources/idps.md

 - Monitors traffic on a network
 - Positioned behind firewalls
-- Use Case
+- Use case
-  - Detects and blocks exploits such as DDoS, worms, or unauthorised attempts
+  - Detects and blocks exploits such as DDoS, worms, or unauthorized attempts

 ### Host-based IPS (HIPS)

 - Installed directly on individual host (server) to monitor and protect them
-- Monitor application behaviour and protect against any malware by blocking them
+- Monitor application behavior and protect against any malware by blocking them

 ## Detection Methods